International Baccalaureate Middle Years Programme

-All of the middle school students participate in the IB Middle Years Program (MYP).
+All of the middle school students (grades 6-8) participate in the IB Middle Years Program (MYP).
 Every student, regardless of academic ability, benefits from the IB program.
-It is appropriate for students between the ages of eleven and sixteen.
-The program accommodates national and local curriculum and encourages students to become creative, critical and reflective thinkers through the use of inquiry-based learning approaches.
+The program accommodates national and local curriculum and encourages students to become creative, critical and reflective thinkers through the use of inquiry-based learning approaches and standards-based assessment.

 The students are actively engaged in the planning and assessing of their own learning through reflection and classroom dialogue.
 They grow in their skills and understanding of the world and its people and develop a sense of their place within a global community.
-The students also become more aware of their impact on the environment.
-During the culmination of the three-year program, the students explore a topic of interest to them, and with the help of an advisor on staff, will develop a community project, which demonstrates student growth and understanding of a topic of their choice with a service- based component.
+The students also become more aware of their impact on the community.
+During the culmination of our three-year program in 8th Grade, students explore a topic of interest to them, and with the help of an advisor on staff, develop a Community Project, which demonstrates students’ acquired skills throughout the program while integrating a service- based component.

 There are many reasons Holy Family was chosen for this program.

-- A high percentage of HFS graduates attend NDA and participate in the IB program at the high school level.
-By having IB at HFS, this will allow for a seamless transition into the IB program at NDA.
+- A high percentage of HFCS graduates attend Notre Dame Academy and they participate in the IB program at the high school level.
+By having IB at HFCS, this will allow for a seamless transition into the IB program at NDA.